qecsim/qecsim/docs/installation.rst

     >>> blossom5.available()
     True

 The above procedure has been tested on Linux and MacOS.
-The README.TXT file of Blossom V states that it should compile with the Microsoft Visual C++ compiler, therefore the above procedure, with some adaptation, *should* work on Windows.
+The Blossom V README.TXT file states that it should compile with the Microsoft Visual C++ compiler, therefore the above procedure, with some adaptation, *should* work on Windows.